jundalisay/spblist/content/en/research/hume/essays/part-1/3-politics.md

 ---
 title: "Politics May Be Reduced To a Science"
 heading: "Essay 3"
-description: "It is wrong to say that all governments are alike, and that their only difference is in the character and conduct of the governors.
-If this were true, then most political disputes would end and there would be just one constitution for all"
+description: "It is wrong to say that all governments are alike, and that their only difference is in the character and conduct of the governors."
 image: /covers/essays.jpg
 weight: 6
 writer: